-The District has entered into two capital lease agreements for computer equipment.
-The leases bear an interest rate of 2.90 percent, and require equal annual payments through January 15, 2012 and April 16, 2012, respectively.
+The District has entered into a capital lease agreement for computer equipment.
+The lease bears an interest rate of 2.95 percent, and requires equal annual payments through November 15, 2012.
 The individual values of the leased assets (computers) were below the District's capitalization threshold, and they have not been recorded as capital assets.
-The leases are being paid through the General Fund.
+The lease is being paid through the General Fund.